Exploring "Conductivity" with Peter Slowik

 - Daily viola ensemble rehearsals and reading sessions

-Both in-person and online attendees will have the opportunity to sign up for additional lessons with Slowik and/or his guest faculty
+Attendees will have the opportunity to sign up for additional lessons with Slowik and/or his guest faculty.

 This application will remain open until the program is filled.